dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-07-21-hippo-product.md

 And guess who's opinions get to end up in the product?

-Without Continuous Delivery, the product ends up being a reflection of an organization's power of structure driven by HiPPO prioritization.
+Without Continuous Delivery, the product ends up being a reflection of an organization's power structure driven by HiPPO prioritization.

 We need a name for this law (analogical to Conway's Law).